VasiliKavaleu/Helpers/README.md

 # hELPERS

-### This repository provides useful tamplates in different area of development.
+### This repository provides useful templates in different area of development.